iqiac/UserManagementSystem/README.md

 - Java Spring Boot backend providing RESTful API endpoints
 - MySQL database for persistent data storage

-All components are containerized with Docker and orchestrated using Docker Compose, enabling easy setuo and consistent deployment across environments.
+All components are containerized with Docker and orchestrated using Docker Compose, enabling easy setup and consistent deployment across environments.

 To run the application, execute:
 ```sh